 Learn how to make candy apples with us.
 It’s not hard.
 It’s actually crazy-easy.
 Promise!

 Candy apples – sweet, tart and crunchy.
 Brilliantly, brightly red.
 Sooooo shiny.
-Geez, they’re just plain freaking fun.
+They are just so fun.
 It turns out they’re easy to make too.
 Don’t let the candy-making process scare you.

 Really, you’re just going to mix together a few ingredients and then put them over high heat on the stove until they reach the right temperature.
 Stay close but there’s no need to even stir.
 Then dip your apples in and set them down to dry.
-Done!
-(If you’re hooked on candy-making after that, next step…learn how to make Classic Popcorn balls!)
+If you’re still worried, I have step-by-step instructions with photos to help you get them perfect.

-I’ve included a little bonus below for you.
+I’ve included a little bonus below for you below.
 To make your apple bottoms special you pour demerara sugar onto a baking sheet.
 Set the wet candy-covered apples down in it.
 It gives the bottoms of the apples this cool sparkly look.
 You can even mix some pumpkin spice in with the sugar for some Fall flavor too.

 OK, let’s get on with it.

-How To Make Candy Apples:
+How To Make Candy Apples, Step-by-Step:

 In a heavy-bottomed saucepan mix together 2 cups sugar, 3/4 cups water, 1/2 cup light corn syrup, 1/2 teaspoon red food coloring (I use the gel kind, like this) and 1/2 tsp. cinnamon extract (optional).
+It’s actually really important that you use a heavy-bottomed saucepan.
+If the pan is too thin or flimsy, it won’t hold the heat enough, and then your syrup will cool too quickly.
+I do have another solution for that below though.

 The mixture will be bright red like this.